-- + Riparian buffers and natural vegetation cover along the banks of the North Saskatchewan River should be maintained and restored where feasible.
-Support the expansion and diversification of the tree canopy, and restoration of disturbed portions of the river bank. - + Support plantings of traditional use plant species based on Traditional Knowledge concepts in Consultation with Indigenous groups due to high cultural importance of the area. - + Ecological opportunities should align with the River Crossing Business Plan and River Crossing Heritage Interpretive plan as well as the Touch the Water and North Shore Promenades Project(s). - Consider opportunities for additional nature-based solutions (e.g., tree/shrub plantings) within and along the existing parking lot to improve shade cover, canopy structure and local biodiversity.
+- Riparian buffers and natural vegetation cover along the banks of the North Saskatchewan River should be maintained and restored where feasible.
+Support the expansion and diversification of the tree canopy, and restoration of disturbed portions of the river bank. - + Given the cultural significance of this area to Indigenous Peoples, collaborate with them to explore opportunities to include medicine plants. - Ecological opportunities should align with the River Crossing Business Plan and River Crossing Heritage Interpretive Plan, as well as the Touch the Water and North Shore Promenade projects. - Consider opportunities for additional nature-based solutions (e.g., tree/shrub plantings) within and along the existing parking lot to improve shade cover, canopy structure and local biodiversity.